carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

     npm run deploy

 This will install the latest version.
-If you want to specify a different version you can run
+If you want to specify a different version you can run:

     VERSION=1.2.3 npm run deploy

-For a list of available versions, please see the <a href="#change-log">Change Log</a>
+For a list of available versions, please see the <a href="#change-log">Change Log</a>.

+If you provided a custom name during installation you have to provide the same name during deploy:

+     NAME=SomeOtherName {VERSION=1.2.3} npm run deploy

 ####Uninstallation
 If you want to uninstall the setup you simply run: